bedatadriven/renjin/README.md

 License
 =======

-Renjin is available under the GPLv3 license, see LICENSE.txt for the full text of the license.
+Renjin is available under the GPLv3 license, see [LICENSE](LICENSE.txt) for the full text of the license.
 Renjin also includes code from R which is redistributed here.
+R uses
-R uses [many different licenses](http://www.r-project.org/Licenses/) so check the file sources to see which license applies.
+[many different licenses](http://www.r-project.org/Licenses/) so check the file sources to see which license applies.